lenesk/sokolova.dk/describing-percentage-in-danish.md

 Are you writing a PD3 or a Studieprøven essay?
 You will need words like *procent, procentdel/procentandel, procentpoint* and *procentvis*, while describing the data material during the exam.
-In this blog post, you'll learn how you desctibe percentage correctly.
+In this blog post, you'll learn how you describe percentage correctly.

 ## Grammatical forms